mili-b24/vibration-blog/_posts/2025-04-06-vib-based-blog.md

 ## Week 7 Update

-Moreover, we used a function file shown below to extract 15 features from both the x and y vibrations signals:
+Moreover, we used a function file shown below to extract 15 features from both the x and y vibrations signals by calling the function in the MATLAB main file:

 ```matlab